A Hoardistry Reckoning

 By hour two, I realized I'm not a person who owns things.
 I am a curator of artifacts in a museum called The National Hoardistry of Questionable Necessities.
 Every drawer opened is an exhibit: “Ah yes, the 2009 Charging Cable Era—note how none of these fit any device currently in existence.
 Yet, I still possess them.”
 Or "Hmmm, I own nine spatulas and not one is like the other."

-Packing becomes a philosophical exercise.
+As for packing, well, that becomes a philosophical exercise.
 You pick up an object and ask, “Do I need this?”
-In an instant, your brain replies, "Yes … because if society collapses, this single bent whisk and the Windows 3.1 computer I found might be the only keys to survival.”
+In an instant, your brain replies, "Yes … because if society collapses, this single bent whisk and the ancient Windows 3.1 computer I found might be the only keys to survival.”
 Into the box they go.
-The mid-1990 phones?
-Not clutter.
-I'm waiting for the Telecommunication Museum to send me an exhibition placard.

-Let’s talk loading trucks: This is an Olympic sport in its own right, featuring “Box Tetris: Advanced Level” and “Recliner Wrestling: Heavyweight Division.”
-Here's the thing: somehow everything I packed with confidence now looks suspiciously unnecessary.
+Let’s talk about loading the trucks and trailers.
+This becomes an Olympic sport of its own, featuring “Box Tetris: Advanced Level” and “Recliner Wrestling: Heavyweight Division.”
+And somehow everything I packed with confidence now looks suspiciously unnecessary.

 In the end, what was supposed to be easy-peasy turned into a full-blown hoardistry reckoning.
 Bags upon bags were tossed, sacrificed, and sent to dumpster heaven.
 I waved goodbye to items I once swore I could never live without, only to realize—I can.
 I absolutely can.